imiled/DL_Tools_For_Finance/README.md

 We generate also the following files but we won´t use it in this project - more fore RNN & price prediction - Y_test_FutPredict.csv Y_train_FutPredict.csv

+the testing and training time serie dataset are shuffled by the date of reference with a split number of 0.8

 NB:
 1. we can increase the dataset taking into account the stock evolution or other indices
 2. The calulation of the dataset can take more than 6 hours of calulation as the code is not optimized so far